BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   URL of a session.

 * is configured to receive messages from a specific Destination.
-The URL of the destination is included in the parameters of the creating POST request.
+The HJB URL of the destination is included in the parameters of the creating POST request.

 * can be configured to use a specific Message Selector (see [JMSSpec]_) to control which messages are returned by including the message selector as a parameter in the POST request.
-When it is appropriate, they can also be configured to ignore messages broadcast by the same connection using a noLocal parameter.
+When it is appropriate (i.e, when the Message Consumer is a Topic Subscriber), they can also be configured to ignore messages broadcast by the same connection using a noLocal parameter.

 * has a URL that includes its creation index, i.e, the number of Message Consumers that have been created by the session so far.

-* returns an HJB-encoded JMS message on receiving a HTTP POST request on the appropriate child URL.
+* returns an HJB-encoded JMS message in the response on receiving a HTTP POST request on its 'receive' child URL.

 Message Producers
 -----------------